Typinator – Frequently Asked Questions

 - Firefox versions 3.x and older contain a bug that globally blocks keyboard monitoring after entering a password.
 This has been fixed in Firefox 4.0.

-- Using 1Password to fill a password field in Google Chrome on Mac OS X 10.6.x disables keyboard monitoring in all applications.
+- Using 1Password to fill a password field in Google Chrome disables keyboard monitoring in all applications.
 This problem is caused by the password dialog of the Chrome extension.
-The problem has reportedly been fixed in version 3.5.7, so please upgrade to that version of 1Password.
+If you encounter problems that might be caused by 1Password, try updating 1Password to the latest version.

-- Using LastPass to fill a password field in Safari or Google Chrome on Mac OS X 10.6.x disables keyboard monitoring in all applications.
+- Using LastPass to fill a password field in Safari or Google Chrome disables keyboard monitoring in all applications.
 When this happens, click in a password field in the browser, then click outside the password field such that the password field loses the keyboard focus.

 - There is a known problem in 1Password on Mountain Lion that affects Typinator as well as other similar utilities.
 The developers of 1Password are aware of this problem and are working on a fix (details can be found on the AgileBits web site).